 Plan A (Thesis)

 A minimum of 30 semester credits plus thesis is required.
 At least 19 credits must be earned in structured academic courses.
-11 credits may be in special studies, graduate seminars, and research (a maximum of 11 research credits is allowed).
+11 credits may be in special studies, graduate seminars, and research.
 Of the total 30 credits, 20 must be Department of Atmospheric Science courses (i.e., courses with the ATS prefix).

 All M.S. students must complete the following required courses (required courses account for 13 credit hours):